jwrunge/manifold/notes.md

 # TO DO

-- Handle fetch scripts, styles
+- History API - set up map of states to reference on popstate / routing
 - Checkbox not responding on false -- preventing update?
 - Components

 - Common scaffolding
 - Fix transition spacer
-- History API - set up map of states to reference on popstate / routing

 - Double-check -- are store updates being called too often in templ? (check conditions - elseif seems to be called twice)